 - World peace would be pretty legit, don’t you think? (see the quote below for more context)

 In between bouts of playing Resident Evil 2, I browsed r/games.
-I handed the controller to my fiance, and let him beat Leon path A (he got “S” rank by the way, if I may so humbly brag).
-As he glided through Resident Evil 2, I read about Hidetaka Miyazaki.
+I handed the controller to my fiance, and let her beat Leon path A (she got “S” rank by the way, if I may so humbly brag on her behalf).
+As she glided through Resident Evil 2, I read about Hidetaka Miyazaki.
 He just seems like such a remarkable designer.

 Hidetaka Miyazaki, Game Informer